ildar-shaimordanov/my-scripts/cmd/cmdize/README.md

 For VBScript there is choice from either `CSCRIPT` or `WSCRIPT`.
 If the script implements the statement `Option Explicit`, then it is commented to avoid the compilation error.
-The `/W` option creates the alternative runner embedding the script into a WSF-file.
-In this case that statement is not commented and left as is.

 For Perl `/E CMDONLY` is the only applicable value.
 It's fake engine that is used for creating the pure batch file for putting it with